Moniaesz/spotify-app/README.md

 ![add-redirect-url](readme-imgs/2-settingg-redirect-url.jpg)

-1.9 Open two separate shells.
+2. Open two separate shells.
 Cd in first to frontend-app and in second to backend-app.

-2. Install project dependencies with `npm install` (both in frontend-app and backend-app).
+3. Install project dependencies with `npm install` (both in frontend-app and backend-app).

-3. From backend-app directory export your credentials as environment variables:
+4. From backend-app shell export your credentials as environment variables:

   * for BASH:
     ```
     $ export SPOTIFY_CLIENT_ID=YourClientIdNumber
     $ export SPOTIFY_CLIENT_SECRET=YourClientSecretNumber
     ```
-    You can check if they were exported correctly by running:
+    you can check if they were exported correctly by running:
     ```
     $ echo $SPOTIFY_CLIENT_ID $SPOTIFY_CLIENT_SECRET
     ```